Ted Gutowski, MD, FACC

 In 2001, he joined the faculty at SUNY Syracuse and over the course of the next four years practiced cardiology, taught medical students and house staff and did clinical research.
 He was awarded the best faculty teacher in 2004.
 In 2005, he joined a peripheral and coronary intervention fellowship at St John Hospital and Medical Center in Detroit, MI.
 Since 2006 he has been with the Heart Specialists of Central Jersey and specializes in Coronary and peripheral interventions, with particular interest in critical limb ischemia.

 In August 2011 he was named co-director of the Peripheral Intervention program at Robert Wood Johnson University Hospital.
 He also was the Chair of the department of Internal Medicine at CentraState Medical Center from 2012-2018.
-Currently, he is the Secretary/Treasurer of the Medical/Dental staff at CentraState Medical Center.
+Currently, he is the Chief of Staff at CentraState Medical Center.